The self-driving waste truck uses AMCS Vehicle Data Hub and AMCS in-cab On Board Computer for pay-by-weight operations.

 “There is amazing potential to transform the swift pace of technical developments in automation into practical benefits for customers and, more broadly, society in general.
 Our self-driving refuse truck is leading the way in this field globally, and one of several exciting autonomous innovations we are working with right now,” says Lars Stenqvist, Chief Technology Officer, Volvo Group.

-The VOLVO truck, that is currently being piloted in Sweden, is loaded with the latest technologies and innovations.
-It uses a surveying method called LIDAR to measures distance to a target by illuminating that target with a pulsed laser light, and measuring the reflected pulses with a sensor.
+The VOLVO truck, which is currently being piloted in Sweden, is loaded with the latest technologies and innovations.
+It uses a surveying method called LIDAR to measures distance to a target by illuminating that target with pulsed laser light and measuring the reflected pulses with a sensor.